-Fairfield County’s Community Foundation Launches 8th Annual Giving Day
+Fairfield County’s Community Foundation 8th Annual Giving Day is Today!

 Fairfield County’s Community Foundation (FCCF) has opened nonprofit and business registration for its eighth annual Fairfield County’s Giving Day, the 24-hour, online fundraiser for nonprofits made even more timely this year as the coronavirus pandemic amplifies need and emphasizes the reliance on virtual connections with donors.
-The annual, with the support of champion sponsor Bank of America, will take place on February 25, 2021.
+The annual, with the support of champion sponsor Bank of America, is today, February 25, 2021.

 “Fairfield County’s Giving Day has been a remarkable success for eight years, raising much-needed funding for hundreds of nonprofits each year that support the people, communities and causes in our region,” Juanita James, President & CEO of Fairfield County’s Community Foundation, said.

 James added, “Many nonprofits have told us the donations they received last winter from Giving Day 2020, held two weeks before state shutdowns, allowed them time to pivot their plans and help keep their doors open this year.
 In unpredictable times, Fairfield County’s Giving Day 2021 will provide a familiar and proven online fundraising event for our nonprofit partners and generous community early in the new year.”

 James said nonprofits are facing unprecedented challenges to continue operation during the pandemic.
 Many arts organizations have had to close their doors; human service providers are struggling to meet increased need while keeping providers and consumers safe.
 At the same time, nonprofits have lost the ability to conduct traditional in-person fundraising that they count on for their annual budgets.